Persistence Theatre

 • Sexism exists

-• Sexism against women* (misogyny) is enduring, pervasive, systemic, cultural, and ingrained
+• Sexism against women and others facing gender-based barriers (misogyny) is enduring, pervasive, systemic, cultural, and ingrained

 • All genders should have equal rights and opportunities